The 9 Best Things To See In Phnom Phen: The Ultimate Travel Guide

 Entry: $10 (includes Silver Pagoda)

-The Silver Pagoda floor contains 5 tonnes of silver tiles—most are covered for protection, but a few are exposed.
+The Silver Pagoda floor contains 5 tonnes of silver tiles—most are covered for protection, but a few are exposed for visitors to see.

 Visit at 8 AM sharp to beat tour groups.
 Combine with National Museum (5-min walk).
-Best light for photos: 3–4 PM.
+Best light for photos: 3–4 PM when the golden spires glow beautifully.

 2. Choeung Ek Killing Fields

-A somber reminder of Cambodia’s dark past—essential for understanding modern Cambodia.
+A somber reminder of Cambodia’s dark past—essential for understanding modern Cambodia and the resilience of its people.

 History

-Highlights: 17-storey memorial stupa with 9,000+ skulls, bracelet tree, killing tree site, excellent audio guide (included).
+Highlights: 17-storey memorial stupa with 9,000+ skulls arranged by age and gender, bracelet tree, killing tree site, audio guide with survivor testimonies, peaceful surrounding gardens.

 Location: 15 km south of city centre